acuD1/roger-skyline-1/README.md

 ## Method 1 (Fully automated deployment with Ansible)

-After all the pre-requies checked, just boot onto your VM and runs the followings commands to install git and clone this repo
+After all the pre-requies checked, just boot your VM and runs the followings commands to install git and clone this repo
 ```
 sudo apt update && sudo apt upgrade -y
 sudo apt install git -y